In the living room of the large, dark house, three people seemed to be standing as far away from each other as they could.

 “Sheriff, I’d like to ask you a few questions–”

-The short-haired woman by the window snapped, “At a time like this?
+The short-haired woman by the window turned around and snapped, “At a time like this?
 Really?”

 She stormed out of the room, going through a door by the older woman’s chair, and the older woman shrugged as the door slammed, as if this was not unexpected, and perhaps not unusual, and definitely not unwelcome.